Emergency services exist, but you shouldn't expect them to help you.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Our ability to provide consular services in Libya is severely limited.

-Ongoing unrest restricts your access to consular help if you're arrested in Libya.
+Ongoing unrest restricts your access to consular assistance if you're arrested in Libya.

 The rule of law has not been re-established in Libya.
 Police services may not be operating in all parts of the country.